openstack/openstack-ansible/deploy-guide/source/index.rst

 OpenStack-Ansible Deployment Guide
 ==================================

-This guide provides instructions for performing an OpenStack-Ansible installation in a test environment and a production environment, and is intended for deployers.
+This guide provides instructions for deployers to use to perform an OpenStack-Ansible installation in either a test environment or a production environment.

 .. note::